maarten-vandeperre/developer-hub-training-exercises/github-integrations/README.md

 https://developers.redhat.com/learn/streamline-development-github-integration-and-software-templates-red-hat-developer-hub?ssd

+_You'll see that some manifest files have the suffix '-helm':
+This means that you have to use these if you installed developer hub through helm charts instead of through the operator._

 ## Order of executing the yaml manifests
 1. **!!
 Important:** Do not forget to change the values to your GitHub app (client) credentials before applying the YAML.
    ```shell